Spinal Cord Monitoring

 • Disadvantages

-• not reliable with respect to monitoring the integrity of the anterior spinal cord pathways
+• not reliable for monitoring the integrity of the anterior spinal cord pathways

-• reports exist in literature of an ischemic injury leading to paralysis despite normal SEP monitoring during surgery
+• reports exist of an ischemic injury leading to paralysis despite normal SEP monitoring during surgery

 • Intraoperative considerations